Monsters-Inc-HR/atelier/README.md

 Feel free to customize this README to suit your specific project requirements.
 Let me know if you need any further assistance!

-# Product Atelier
+# More details...

-Product Atelier is a cutting-edge front-end project designed to revolutionize the way users browse, explore, and interact with products.
-With its intuitive and visually stunning interface, Product Atelier offers a seamless shopping experience that allows customers to dive deeper into product details and make informed purchasing decisions.
-Let's take a closer look at its four key components:
+Let's take a closer look at the product detail page's 4 key components:

 ## Overview